earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-3/lidar-intro/2017-02-01-raster04-open-lidar-raster-data-r.md

 In the last lesson, we reviewed the basic principles behind what a lidar raster dataset is in R and how point clouds are used to derive the raster.
 In this lesson, we will learn how to open a plot a lidar raster dataset in `R`.
+We will also discuss 3 key attributes of a raster dataset:

+1. Spatial resolution
+2. Spatial extent and
+3. Coordinate reference systems

 <figure>
   <a href="{{ site.url }}/images/course-materials/earth-analytics/week-3/gridding.gif">